B4dT0bi/texel/readme.txt

   tablebase files are on fast SSD drives or cached in RAM, a value of 0 or 1 can probably be used without much slowdown.

+MinProbeDepth6, MinProbeDepth7

+  Minimum remaining search depth required to probe 6-men and 7-men tablebases.
+  Values smaller than MinProbeDepth are ignored.
+Values larger than MinProbeDepth can be useful if the larger tablebases are on slower disks than the smaller tablebases.

 Clear Hash

   When activated, clears the hash table and the history heuristic table, so that